Skip to main content

 Log and metrics types

-The Sumo Logic App for ActiveMQ assumes:
+The Sumo Logic app for ActiveMQ uses:

 • ActiveMQ app supports the below log format in the log4j2.properties file.

-• Audit Logs: Every management action made through JMX or Web Console management interface is logged in audit log files.
+• Audit Logs.
+Every management action made through JMX or Web Console management interface is logged in audit log files.

 appender.auditlog.layout.pattern=%d | %-5p | %m | %t%n